 Paper copies are available for review at the following two locations:

-- King County Department of Permitting and Environmental Review, 35030 SE Douglas Street, Suite 210, Snoqualmie.
+- King County Department of Local Services, Permitting Division, 35030 SE Douglas Street, Suite 210, Snoqualmie.

 - Carnation Library, 4804 Tolt Ave, Carnation (external link).

 Channel migration is the process in which a river moves across its floodplain either by steady progressive erosion or by suddenly switching to a new course.
 Channel migration is a type of flood hazard, different from inundation hazards.
 (Visit the channel migration page for more information)

 The Tolt River Channel Migration Zone (CMZ) Study and Map and the Tolt River CMZ Reassessment Technical Memo, adopted June 13, 2018, applies to the Tolt River from River Mile 6 to the river's confluence with the Snoqualmie River in the City of Carnation (River Mile 0).
 The combined July 2018 Tolt CMZ map will be used to regulate land use within affected areas, identify hazard areas, and help property owners make informed land use decisions.